GeekInterview.com

 I hope i m able to explain the concept of rownum, but still if there is any confusion, feel free to ask further

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 MOHIT SRIVASTAVA

-can you explain by giving some example
+Can you explain by giving some example

 Regards